 • SUFENTANILTRAMADOL

 The problem has gotten so bad that steps have been taken to make prescription medications more difficult to obtain and abuse.
 This has not curbed the problem, however, and these recovery efforts have brought about a resurgence in the use of heroin, as prescription drug users turn to it when they cannot afford or obtain prescription drugs.
 This is why safe places like Coastal Detox exist to provide addiction treatment.
-To offer everyone a chance at a more comfortable and effective opiate detox in Florida’s beautiful Treasure Coast.
+We aim to offer everyone a chance at a more comfortable and effective opiate detox in Florida’s beautiful Treasure Coast.
 A loved one can get to their recovery goals with their rights reserved.

 Getting Help From A Florida Opiate Detox Center: Coastal Detox